-C. ADULT HIV-ASSOCIATED WASTING AND CACHEXIA
+B. ADULT HIV-ASSOCIATED WASTING AND CACHEXIA:

-- Documentation members who received a 3-month (12-week) course of HIV/AIDs-associated wasting syndrome/cachexia must have been off somatropin for at least ONE month AND - Diagnosis of HIV/AIDs-associated wasting syndrome/cachexia continues to be met [defined as: a) Unintentional weight loss of at least 10% of baseline weight within the past 12 months; b) BMI < 20 kg/m2, not attributable to other concurrent illness(es) or medical condition(s); c)Weighs less than 90% Ideal Body Weight, OR d) Baseline bioelectrical impedance analysis (BIA) or total body DEXA showing body cell mass (BCM) below 40% in males and 35% in females] AND - 3.
-Documentation of positive clinical response to therapy from ONE of the following baseline measures: - i.
-Body mass index (BMI) OR
+1. Documentation members who received a 3-month (12-week) course for HIV/AIDs-associated

+- Diagnosis of HIV/AIDs-associated wasting syndrome/cachexia continues to be met [defined as: a) Unintentional weight loss of at least 10% of baseline weight within the past 12 months; b) BMI < 20 kg/m2, not attributable to other concurrent illness(es) or medical condition(s); c) Weighs less than 90% Ideal Body Weight, OR d) Baseline bioelectrical impedance analysis (BIA) or total body DEXA showing body cell mass (BCM) below 40% in males and 35% in females] AND - 3.
+Documentation of positive clinical response to therapy in ONE of the following baseline measures: - a.
+Body mass index (BMI)

-- ii.
-Body cell mass (BCM) by bioelectrical impedance analysis (BIA) OR - iii.
-For members who experienced weight loss after the initial four weeks of therapy ONLY: Continuation of treatment will be considered after re-evaluation and documentation ALL of the following: a) Intervention of a clinical event (e.g., opportunisticinfection) and resolution/treatment of this clinical event, AND b) Current clinical status, AND c) Measured BMI and BCM
+- Body cell mass (BCM) by bioelectrical impedance analysis (BIA) OR - c.
+For members who experienced weight loss after the initial four weeks of therapy ONLY: Continuation of treatment will be considered after re-evaluation and documentation of ALL of the following: a) Intervention of a clinical event (e.g., opportunistic infection) and resolution/treatment of this clinical event, AND b) Current clinical status, AND c) Measured BMI and BCM

-D. NOONAN SYNDROME (NS):
+C. NOONAN SYNDROME (NS):

 - 1. Compliance with GH therapy is verified by Prescriber and member's medication fill history AND - 2.
-Expected adult height has not been reached based on NS growth chart AND - 3.
-Open epiphyses confirmed by bone age X-ray of the left hand within 6 months of request and at least once annually. - NOTE: Some Noonan Syndrome patients will continue to grow into their late teens/twenties because of late puberty.
-As bone maturity is usually delayed, prolonged growth into the twenties is possible (DYSCERNE- Noonan Syndrome Guideline Development Group, 2011; NIH, 2022)
+Documentation expected adult height has not been reached based on NS growth chart AND - 3.
+Documentation open epiphyses confirmed by bone age X-ray of the left hand within 6 months of request and at least once annually. - NOTE: Some Noonan Syndrome patients will continue to grow into their late teens/twenties because of late puberty.
+As bone maturity is usually delayed, prolonged growth into the 20s is possible (DYSCERNE- Noonan Syndrome Guideline Development Group, 2011; NIH, 2022) AND - Documentation of continued positive response to therapy as evidenced by growth velocity ≥ 2.5 cm/year

-AND - Continued positive response to therapy as evidenced by growth velocity > 2.5 cm/year AND - 5.
-Thyroid function tests are within normal range for member's age AND - 6.
+- 5. Thyroid function tests are within normal range for member's age - 6.
 Provider attests that member has no contraindication to continued growth hormone therapy: Hypersensitivity to somatropin or any component of the formulation; Progression or recurrence of any underlying intracranial lesion or actively growing intracranial tumor; Acute critical illness caused by complications following open-heart or abdominal surgery, multiple accidental trauma or acute respiratory failure; Active malignancy; Active proliferative or severe non- proliferative diabetic retinopathy

-E. ADULT GROWTH HORMONE DEFICIENCY INDICATIONS:
+D. ADULT GROWTH HORMONE DEFICIENCY INDICATIONS: